edilancode/dwmy_task/README.md

 ## Usage:
 - When the application starts, the "All" option will be set on an it will display a list with all tasks previously added.

-- To add a new task, just select Day, Week, Month or Year on the nav bar, write a title of task into the text fild input and click Add button.
+- To add a new task, just select Day, Week, Month or Year on the nav bar, write a title of task into the text field input and click Add button.

 - Each task has buttons to edit and delete it and a checkbox to mark as complete task.